UTNuclearRobotics/utexas_sterling/README.md

 ### Parameters
 - `bag_name`: Name of the ROS bag to process in the `bags` directory.
 - `visual`: Set to `true` to enable graphical feedback of data.

+### Output
+- Processed rosbag is saved in `datasets` directory in the top level workspace directory.

 ### Files
 - visual_representation_learning/config/`rosbag.yaml`